splunk/observability-workshop/content/en/tko/session-5/fix-apache.md

 {{% notice title="Workshop Question" style="tip" icon="question" %}}

 Before we start, let's check the current status of the PHP/Apache deployment.
-Under **Alerts & Detectors** which detector has fired?
+Under **Alerts & Detectors** which **[TKO]** detector has fired?
 Where else can you find this information?

 {{% /notice %}}